treytencarey/ScreenSwitcher/readme.md

   - Hotkeys send to connected PC, pressing corresponding hotkey.
   - Used primarily for **OBS Studio**, allowing people who stream together to both change OBS scenes and receieve audio feedback of scene changes.
   - Play any sound you want when a scene becomes active or inactive.
+  - Play sounds after a configured delay (TRANSITIONPOINT in config.ini).
+  - Create new sound combinations by telling what sound should play when going from what scene to what scene (PLAYSOUND in config.ini).
+  - Choose whether or not your own scene switches (not triggered by someone else) should also trigger sounds to play.
+  - You can now assign multiple hotkeys to the same scene.
+When the client(s) switch a scene, whichever hotkey for the same scene comes first is triggered.
+  - Multi-client support!
+Allow several people to all change scenes and keep them in sync, or connect a bot (like I did with Python) to listen for scene switches!

 See this program in action live by following our Twitch channel at [twitch.tv/4FeetApart](https://www.twitch.tv/4feetapart).